TYPO3-Solr/ext-solr/Documentation/Development/Backend.rst

 CoreSelector
 ============

-Renders menu in backends doc header with available Solr cores for selected Site and changes the solr core by clicking on option in drop down menu.
+Renders menu in backends doc header with available Solr cores for selected Site and changes the Solr core by clicking on option in drop down menu.

 * Provides following methods, which must be called inside the `initializeView(...)` method in your controller to render this component in Backend: